 Dexter Sinister takes a collective approach to their work, employing a constantly changing roster of collaborators from different disciplines who contribute to a relentless layering of visual and aural textures, creating a discordant dialogue.
 As a result, it's possible to view their outcomes as organic culminations of multiple individual inputs rather than the result of directorial cues.
 Their philosophical disinterest in materialism and the manufacturing of goods, however, more closely recall Buckminster Fuller's practical approach to architecture.
-Most recently.
-Dexter Sinister has comaintained a space on Ludlow Street in New York to be used for panel discussions, lectures, exhibitions, and as the editorial center for Dot Dot Dot, a magazine they edit collaboratively with an epigrammatic collage of their own writings and excerpts from others.
+Most recently, Dexter Sinister has comaintained a space on Ludlow Street in New York to be used for panel discussions, lectures. exhibitions, and as the editorial center for Dot Dot Dot, a magazine they edit collaboratively with an epigrammatic collage of their own writings and excerpts from others.

-During the above, LARISSA HARRIS walks to the 2nd OHP and projects a diagram which involves a MAN, a TREE, and a SQUIRREL.
-She begins to ask a question from the RIGHT LECTERN:
+During the above, JENNIFER HIGGIE (as LARISSA HARRIS) walks to the OHP and projects a diagram of MAN-TREE-SQUIRREL.
+When M/S B have finished speaking, with sound panned STEREO again, she begins to ask a question from the RIGHT LECTERN.

-LH:
+JH: